SmartDOC-MOC/moc_normalization/README.md

 The current package contains the following programs:

-- `check.py': checks text files to ensure they contain only legal characters
+- `check.py`: checks text files to ensure they contain only legal characters
-- `normalize.py': checks and normalizes participants results, and will be used before computing OCR accuracy
+- `normalize.py`: checks and normalizes participants results, and will be used before computing OCR accuracy
-- `explore.py': gives line by line, character by character information about the content of an UTF-8 encoded file
+- `explore.py`: gives line by line, character by character information about the content of an UTF-8 encoded file

 It also contains several documents:

-- `LICENCE': GPL-v3 licence details
+- `LICENCE`: GPL-v3 license details
-- `README.md': this file
+- `README.md`: this file
-- `char_mapping.ods': Spreadsheet file (Libreoffice Calc format) containing details about the allowed character set and the normalization performed
+- `char_mapping.ods`: Spreadsheet file (Libreoffice Calc format) containing details about the allowed character set and the normalization performed

 ## Installation